-Section 1 Sampling Techniques and Data - DORADILLA PROJECT (Criteria in this section apply to all succeeding sections)
+Section 1 Sampling Techniques and Data - DORADILLA PROJECT

+(Criteria in this section apply to all succeeding sections)

-Criteria Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as downhole gamma sondes, or handheld XRF instruments, etc).
-These examples should not be taken as limiting the broad meaning of sampling.
-Drill core sampling is by sawn half core HQ core.
-Nominal sample intervals are 1m with a range from 0.3m to 2.0m.
-All diamond drill core were submitted to ALS Orange for preparation and assaying.
+Criteria Explanation Commentary Sampling techniques Nature and quality of sampling (e.g. cut channels, random chips, or specific specialised ind standard measurement tools appropriate to the minerals under investigation, such as dow gamma sondes, or handheld XRF instruments, etc).
+These examples should not be taken as limiting the broad meaning of sampling. nhole 0.3m to 2.0m.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Assay standards or blanks are inserted at least every 30 samples for diamond drill core.
 All sample lab received weights show consistency with core recovery and interval length.
 Aspects of the determination of mineralisation that are Material to the Public Report.
-In cases where 'industry standard' work has been done this would be relatively simple (e.g. 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
-In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (e.g. submarine nodules) may warrant disclosure of detailed information.
-Each sample was dried, crushed and pulverised as per standard industry practice.
-Diamond drilling - core samples were taken at nominally 1m, but with a range between 0.3-2m.
+In conserver, where 'industry standard' work has been done this would be relatively simple (e.g., 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to proad 30 g charge for fire assay').
+In other cases, more explanation may be required, such as whet there is coarse gold that has inherent sampling problems.
+Unusual commodities or mineralisation types (e.g., submarine nodules) may warrant disclosure of detailed information. uce a Diamond drilling - core samples were taken at nominally 1m, but with a range between 0.3-2m.
 Core samples are cut in half, dried, crushed and pulverised to 90% passing 75 microns.
-Forty-eight elements including Ag, As, Cu, Fe, In, Pb, S, Zn are digested by four-acid digest then analysed by ICPMS (method ME-MS61).
-Sn and W assays were generated by lithium borate fusion XRF (method ME-MS85) - considered appropriate for these elements and by XRF fusion for +1% ore grade assays.
-Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc) Diamond Drilling completed by drilling PQ through the top weathered portion of the hole until fresh rock is reached and then HQ coring begins from the base of the PQ.
-Core orientation was completed where possible for the HQ drill core.
-Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed Diamond drill core recovery recorded against intervals drilled as part of geotechnical logging to determine recovery.
-Recoveries are generally greater than 95% once in fresh rock.
-Measures taken to maximise sample recovery and ensure representative nature of the samples Diamond drilling utilising triple tube drilling and short drilling runs employed to maximise core recovery.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material There is no known relationship between sample recovery and grade.
+Drilling techniques Drill type (e.g. core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka sonic, etc) and details (e.g. core diameter, triple or standard tube, depth of diamond tails, sampling bit or other type, whether core is oriented and if so, by what method, etc) Drill sample recovery • Method of recording and assessing core and chip sample recoveries and results assessed Diamond drill core recovery recorded against intervals drilled as part of geotechnical logging to determine recovery.
+Recoveries are generally greater than 95% once in fresh rock. • Measures taken to maximise sample recovery and ensure representative nature of the sam pples Diamond drilling utilising triple tube drilling and short drilling runs employed to maximise core recovery.
+Whether a relationship exists between sample recovery and grade and whether sample bio have occurred due to preferential loss/gain of fine/coarse material is may There is no known relationship between sample recovery and grade.
 Where samples recoveries are less than 95% there is no relationship observed between grade and sample recovery.
 Relationships between sample recovery and grade are not considered significant where recoveries exceeded 95% in fresh rock.